matghazaryan/Unrealm/README.md

 ## Example Project
-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the Example directory first.<br>
+See also <a href="https://github.com/arturdev/Unrealm/blob/master/Example/Tests/Tests.swift">Unit Tests</a>.

 ## Usage
 All you have to do is
 1. Conform your Classes/Structs to `Realmable` protocol instead of inheriting from `Object`.
+Conform your Enums to `RealmableEnum` protocol.
 2. Register your Classes/Structs in AppDelegate's `didFinishLaunchingWithOptions`.
 ```Swift
 Realm.registerRealmables(ToDoItem.self)